-Your satisfaction with your outboard product is very important to your dealer and to us.
-If you ever have a problem, question or concern about your outboard product, contact your dealer or any authorized Mercury Marine dealership.
-If additional assistance is required, take these steps.
+Satisfaction with your Mercury product is important to your dealer and to us.
+If you ever have a problem, question or concern about your power package, contact your dealer or any authorized Mercury dealership.
+If you need additional assistance:

-- 1. Talk with the dealership's sales manager or service manager.
-If this has already been done, then contact the owner of the dealership. - Should you have a question, concern, or problem that cannot be resolved by your dealership, please contact Mercury Marine Service Office for assistance.
+- Talk with the dealership's sales manager or service manager.
+Contact the owner of the dealership if the sales manager and service manager have been unable to resolve the problem. - If your question, concern, or problem cannot be resolved by your dealership, please contact the Mercury Marine Service Office for assistance.
 Mercury Marine will work with you and your dealership to resolve all problems.

-The following information will be needed by the service office:
+The following information will be needed by the Customer Service:

 - Your name and address

-- Daytime telephone number
+- Your daytime telephone number

-- Model and serial number of your outboard
+- The model and serial numbers of your power package

-- The name and address of your dealership
+- · The name and address of your dealership

-- Nature of problem
+- · The nature of the problem